wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 |xSPI0 boot mode|Short 2-3|Short2-3|

 ## 3. Operation Overview
-The exmaple uses SPI boot mode with external flash on the evaluation board.
+The example uses SPI boot mode with external flash on the evaluation board.
 On this boot mode, the loader program, which is wolfBoot, is copied to the internal RAM(B-TCM). wolfBoot copies the application program from external flash memory to RAM(System RAM).
-As final step of wolfBoot the entry point of the copied applicatin program is called if its integrity and authenticity are OK.
+As final step of wolfBoot the entry point of the copied application program is called if its integrity and authenticity are OK.

 ![Operation Overview](./doc/image1.png)